francisashley/mobile-dev-environment/README.md

 ##### logErrors

 Type: `boolean`

 Default: `true`

 Enable to catch javascript errors.
 Great for debugging.

 ##### group

-Type `string`
+Type: `string`

 Default: `'global'`

-Share state information with all other instances of MDE in the group.
+Share state information with other instances of MDE in the group.
 Information like logbox toggle and height will be shared.

 ## Take note
 Retrieving trace info only works when the caller is in a file that is directly accessable to the client.
 URL rewriting will break this.